Jukaio/Treasure-Tile/README.md

 Hello!

-This is a small application assignment for Golem House I spent seven days implementing the more mandatory specifications and the optional ones.
+This is a small application assignment for Golem House.
+I spent about six to sevent days implementing the more mandatory specifications and the optional ones.

+I hope you you like it!

+Kind regards :)